John Campbell (Westmoreland politician): Career

 After reading law, Campbell began a legal practice in the Northern Neck of Virginia, including serving at least some of the time as Commonwealth's attorney (prosecutor).

 Like his father and both grandfathers, John Campbell was also a planter who farmed using enslaved labor.
 In the 1810 census, John Campbell owned 36 slaves in Westmoreland County.
 A decade later, Campbell owned 11 slaves in Westmoreland County.

 Westmoreland County voters first elected Campbell as one of their representatives in the Virginia House of Delegates in 1803, and he won re-election twice, serving several terms alongside veteran Stephen Bailey until 1806, when Baldwin Lee succeeded him.
 Campbell succeeded Revolutionary War veteran George Garner (d.1809), who was also a local justice of the peace and whose family estate (then called "China Hall") Campbell would purchase in 1822 and make his home.
 After John Hungerford won election to the U.S. House of Representatives, Campbell ran for Hungerford's former seat in the Virginia Senate, and won re-election, thus representing Westmoreland and adjacent King George and Stafford counties until 1817, when John Hooe of King George county succeeded to the seat.

 Virginia legislators elected Campbell as a judge, and he adjudicated cases in the Northern Neck area until his death.

 A cradle Episcopalian, Campbell was also active in his church, despite its decline following its disestablishment by the Virginia General Assembly and ratification of that law by Virginia's highest court (then known as the Court of Appeals).
 After Campbell bought Kirnan in 1822, he was active in Cople parish.
-Although health problems of Virginia's bishop James Madison (also president of the College of William and Mary) also complicated Virginia Episcopalians' involvement in the national Episcopal Church, Campbell and Cople parish's rector attended the 1822 General Convention of the Episcopal Church.
+Although health problems of Virginia's bishop James Madison (also president of the College of William and Mary) had complicated Virginia Episcopalians' involvement in the national Episcopal Church, Campbell and Washington parish's rector attended the 1822 General Convention of the Episcopal Church.